A platform for interaction between art and science

 An important part of Buitenbroedplaats is its solid grounding and connection with the city and surrounding neighbourhoods.
 Marineterrein has long been an enclosed enclave.
 At Buitenbroedplaats, investigations are taking place into how Marineterrein can retain its unique character and, at the same time, be an inclusive part of Amsterdam.
 How can local residents and Amsterdam residents more widely, of different backgrounds and ages, contribute to development of Marineterrein?

-Amsterdam School of the Arts (AHK) is working at different locations at Marineterrein on art education, experiments at the interface of art and science, and in particular on promoting interaction between different disciplines of art.
+Amsterdam University of the Arts (AHK) is working at different locations at Marineterrein on art education, experiments at the interface of art and science, and in particular on promoting interaction between different disciplines of art.

 The Living Art Lab is working with cultural initiatives who are guests at Marineterrein, such as Steim – macroTONE, Amsterdam Light Festival, and the Media Architectuur Biennale, towards an exhibition in 2021.